netgrp/pop-booking/README.md

 ## Deploying as a systemd service with podman quadlet

 For deploying this as a systemd service there is an included quadlet file `pop-booking.container`.
 For a rootless deployment place this file in `$HOME/.config/containers/systemd/` then reload the deamon to generate a new service `systemctl --user daemon-reload`.
-If the service isn't generated check the output of /usr/libexec/podman/quadlet -dryrun -user to see that it's generating, and that podman is set up as a systemd user generator https://www.freedesktop.org/software/systemd/man/latest/systemd.generator.html.
+If the service isn't generated check the output of /usr/libexec/podman/quadlet -dryrun -user to see that it's generating, and that podman is set up as a systemd user generator.

 After reloading, if everything has been configured correctly, the service can be started with `systemctl --user start pop-booking`.
 To allow the service to start itself you will need to enable login linger for the user running podman, which is done by running `loginctl enable-linger <userame>`.